Phonicmas/BiotechExpansionWarhammer40k/README.md

 # Planned Features:
 1. Psyker Gene for Biotech (Hopefully to be required for using Psycasts in this mod)
 2. Psycast tree for Vanilla Expanded Psycasts
+3. All Space Marine gene-seeds

 # Future Things?:
-1. Make more trees for the different psychic disciplines.
+1. Make more trees for the different psychic disciplines?

 # Genes
 1. Secondary Heart